-Limitations on total suspended solids (TSS), biochemical oxygen demand (BOD5), E. coli, pH and percent removal for BOD5 and TSS are based on current Utah Secondary Treatment Standards, UAC R317-1-3.2.
+Limitations on total suspended solids (TSS), E. coli, pH and percent removal for TSS are based on current Utah Secondary Treatment Standards, UAC R317-1-3.2.
+The CBOD5 are based on current Utah Administrative Code R317-1.3.2.A.
 The oil and grease is based on best professional judgment (BPJ).
-Limitations on Ammonia are based on the Wasteload Analysis.
-The phosphorous limits are based on studying the realized improvements as seen from the phosphorous reductions based on the Spring Creek TMDL and protective of Spring Creek during the critical months of the year.
-Attached is a Wasteload Analysis for this discharge into the unnamed irrigation ditch.
+Total phosphorus limitation is based on the East Canyon Reservoir TMDL.
+Total dissolved solids (TDS) and dissolved oxygen limitations are based upon the Wasteload Analysis and the basis that DWQ anticipates delisting the main stem of East Canyon Creek in the 2020 Integrated Report and splitting the impaired tributaries into their own assessment units for TDS.
+The Ammonia daily and monthly mg/L limit is based on the Wasteload Analysis; the monthly mass limit is calculated from the Wasteload Analysis.
+Attached is a Wasteload Analysis for this discharge into the East Canyon Creek.
 It has been determined that this discharge will not cause a violation of water quality standards.
 An Antidegradation Level II review is not required since the Level I review shows that water quality impacts are minimal.
 The permittee is expected to be able to comply with these limitations.